jramos/cgminer_monitor/README.md

 # CgminerMonitor

 A monitor for cgminer instances.
 It periodically captures device, status and summary information to MongoDB.
+It also provides a Rails engine to allow easy integration.

 ## Requirements